Methodology

 Official data sources

-This includes data supplied by the Higher Education Statistics Agency (HESA) relating to, for example, international student numbers studying at Higher Education Institutions.
+This includes data supplied by the Higher Education Statistics Agency (HESA) relating to, for example, international student numbers studying at Higher Education Providers.
 It also includes visa application data from the Home Office.
 We have an understanding that the quality of this data is high and there is good reason to expect a continuation of supply.

 Research evidence